-- I. Trespasser a person who comes onto the property without right and without the consent of the owner or occupier.
+- I. Trespasser- a person who comes onto the property without right and without consent of the owner or occupier.

 As a general rule, the land occupant has no duty to exercise care to protect the trespasser. - II.
-Licensee a person who comes onto the property with the knowledge or toleration of the owner but for no purpose of, or benefit to the owner (insured).
+Licensee a person who comes onto the property with the knowledge or toleration of the owner but for no purpose of, or benefit to, the owner (insured).
 This classification would include door-to-door salespeople or solicitors.
 An occupant has a degree of care to protect such individuals from harm. - III.
 Invitee a person who has been invited onto the property for some purpose of the insured.
-This classification would include garbage collectors, mail carriers, and other delivery people.
+This classification would include garbage collectors, mail carriers or other delivery people.
 The occupant has a duty to warn invitees of any dangers or make them safe.
 Any condition (or careless act) that could cause harm to an invitee is a possible source of legal liability. - IV.
 Children require the greatest degree of care by the occupant.
 Attractive Nuisance Doctrine means any condition or item on a premise that will draw children to investigate or use it, if used, the children will be treated as invitees.
 The owner may be held liable for any injury, even if the child trespassed.
 A key point is the attractive nuisance must be artificial, such as a swimming pool.
-Trees are considered landscaping.
-A treehouse, on the other hand, will draw children to investigate.
+Trees are considered landscaping, a treehouse on the other hand will draw children to investigate. - 11.
+Basic Types of Construction can be broken down into categories in a few ways.
+Building, industrial or heavy civil construction being one designation.
+Another way to categorize is by who will be the owner, is it public or private?
+Private residential, private commercial, state construction, and federal construction projects each have different code requirements.
+ISO has 6 building construction categories for rating purposes based on susceptibility to fire damage.
+They are listed below in order of least to most fire resistive. - a) Frame Construction- exterior walls of wood, brick veneer, stone veneer, wood ironclad, or stucco on wood. - b) Joisted Masonry exterior walls of masonry (adobe, brick, concrete, gypsum block, hollow concrete block, stone, tile, or similar materials) with combustible floor and roof. - c) Noncombustible-Exterior walls, floor, and supports made of metal, asbestos, gypsum, or other noncombustible materials. - d) Masonry Noncombustible-Same as joisted masonry except that the floors and roof are of metal or other noncombustible materials. - e) Modified Fire Resistive-Exterior walls, floors, and roof of masonry or fire-resistive material with a fire resistance rating of at least 1 hour but less than 2 hours. - f) Fire Resistive-Exterior walls, floors, and roof of masonry or fire-resistive materials with a fire resistance rating of at least 2 hours. - 12.
+Underwriting is the process of selecting certain types of risks that have historically produced a profit and rejecting those risks that do not fit the underwriting criteria of the insurer.
+Good underwriting of risk selection normally produces a favorable loss ratio.
+This means the premium collected, less loss and expenses, produces a profit for the insurer.